Skip to main content

 1.5.2.1.1 BUSINESS PARTNER IDENTIFIER

-A business partner identifier (uniquely) identifies the business partner, such as the German Handelsregisternummer, a VAT number, etc.
+A business partner identifier (uniquely) identifies the business partner, such as the German Handelsregisternummer, a VAT registration / taxpayer identification number, etc.

 AttributeDescription(Data) Type / Code List / Enumeration